 To capture these customers and stop them from churning, you need to be proactive when it comes to discovering and addressing customer issues—without them having to reach out to you first.
 That’s where customer success (and customer success tools) come in.

 Customer success tools are the key ingredient to long-term business growth and profitability.
-In a subscription economy, the economic value of a customer is realized over time rather than upfront, at the initial sale.
+This is especially true in a subscription economy, where the economic value of a customer is realized over time, rather than up-front, at the time of the initial sale.
 Therefore, a vendor’s success is defined by its customers’ success.
 As Lincoln Murphy, Customer Success Evangelist at Gainsight, said:

 “It’s evident that customer success management is a necessary function for subscription-based companies, and especially important for B2B SaaS companies.”

 Startups, and especially SaaS startups, are more and more realizing the importance of customer success.
 As a consequence, customer success is a trend in the startup world—just take a look at the search volume for “customer care” and you’ll see that it has increased tenfold over the past 10 years.

 To get started, we’ve selected a handful of tools that will help you create a top-notch customer experience.
 They range from product discovery to onboarding and after-sales services.
 Keep reading to learn more!

 Customer success tools provide you with the features you need to manage your customer success workflow.
 Because customer success has many different aspects, the tools themselves are a varied bunch.
 Each tool may support a different aspect of customer success, such as tracking organic media mentions, interacting with customers, or monitoring industry and competitor intelligence.

 Customer Success Tools: Top Types to Know